 Jardin du Luxembourg Statue of Liberty

-The illustrious Jardin du Luxembourg is home to the likes of the Medici Fountain and stunning flower borders and is easily one of the most beautiful parks in Paris.
+The illustrious Jardin du Luxembourg is home to the likes of the recently restored Medici Fountain and stunning flower borders and is easily one of the most beautiful parks in Paris.
 Perfect for spending a lazy afternoon reading a book on one of the sage green chairs dotted across the Parisian garden, one of the best-kept spaces of the green space is that of a six-foot replica of the Statue.

 Gifted to the Musée du Luxembourg by Auguste Bartholdi in 1900 in honour of the occasion of the Universal Exhibition, this particular replica of the statue was installed in the Luxembourg Gardens in 1906.
 There it stood up until 2012 when it was replaced by a bronze replica of the replica (following still?) for reasons of conservation.